Blasket Islands: Geography

-Conservation
+Environment

 The Blasket Islands are an important breeding site for grey seals in Ireland and have at least 13 species of breeding seabird.
 The islands and the surrounding waters are designated by the European Environment Agency as a Natura 2000 special area of conservation and five of the islands (not Great Blasket Island) are also designated as a special protected area.
+The islands have also been designated an Important Bird Area (IBA) by BirdLife International because they support breeding populations of several species of seabirds.

 Modern transport

 There is a ferry service that calls only to the Great Blasket and sails from Dún Chaoin.
 This ferry service is mainly for day-trippers.
 People can also camp on the island overnight.
 Passengers are transferred to a RIB (rigid inflatable boat) once the ferry gets close to the island, as there are no adequate landing facilities for a larger vessel.